appitr/awesome-react-native-boilerplates/README.md

 ## Online Editor 🚀

-[Appitr IDE](https://appitr.com/) is a beauitiful, simple and free **online environment** for building react-native applications.
+[Appitr IDE](https://appitr.com/) is a beauitiful, simple and free to use **online environment** for building react-native applications.
 No  client and device setups required.
 Choose your boilerplate online and get started.

 ### List of all Boilerplates